craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

   Some of the changes may not be needed depending on the Crafter CMS version in which your site was created.

-``/config/studio/search/``

-All files in this folder are no longer used it can be completely removed.
+All files in the folder ``/config/studio/search/`` are no longer used it can be completely removed.

-``/config/studio/administration/config-list.xml``

-Add the dependency resolver configuration file
+To add the dependency resolver configuration file in the SiteConfig configuration file ``config-list.xml``, add the
+following:

 .. code-block:: xml
+  :caption: /config/studio/administration/config-list.xml

   <file>
     <path>/studio/dependency/resolver-config.xml</path>